FCAR: Function

 Signaling and the resulting cellular response caused by FcαRI binding IgA varies depending on the state of the IgA molecules.
 A pro-inflammatory response is signaled when IgA molecules in an immune complex bind to multiple FcαRI, resulting in the activation of Src family kinases and the phosphorylation of the FcR γ-chain ITAMs by Lyn.
 Syk, a tyrosine kinase, subsequently docks at the phosphorylated ITAMs and initiates PI3K and PLC-γ signaling.
 The ensuing signaling cascades lead to pro-inflammatory responses such as release of cytokines, phagocytosis, respiratory bursts, antibody-dependent cell-mediated cytotoxicity, production of reactive oxygen species, and antigen presentation.

 Despite signaling via ITAMs, which typically initiate activation cascades, FcαRI may either act as an activating or inhibitory receptor.
 Inhibitory ITAM signaling (ITAMi) results in anti-inflammatory responses.
 When FcαRI monovalently binds monomeric, non-antigen bound IgA, the form most common in serum, the resulting signals result in inactivation of other activating receptors such as FcγR and FcεRI.
 The binding of the monomeric serum IgA causes Lyn to only partly phosphorylate the FcR γ-chain ITAMs.
 Consequently, Src homology region 2 domain-containing phosphatase-1 (SHP-1) is recruited by Syk to the FcR γ-chain.
 A tyrosine phosphatase, SHP-1 coordinates the anti-inflammatory response, preventing other receptors from signaling for pro-inflammatory responses by not allowing these receptors to become phosphorylated.
 This ITAMi signaling supports homeostasis in the absence of pathogens.

 The anti-inflammatory role of monomeric IgA-FcαRI binding may have implications for treatment of allergic asthma, as shown by targeting FcαRI in transgenic mice models with anti-FcαRI Fab antibodies, which mimic the binding of monomeric IgA.
 This FcαRI targeting led to decreased infiltration of airway tissue by inflammatory leukocytes.

 The secreted form of IgA (sIgA), a homodimer secreted across epithelial linings such as the gut epithelium, is sterically hindered in its binding to FcαRI.
 This is because some of sIgA's FcαRI binding site is obscured by a section of the cleaved polymeric Ig receptor that aided sIgA's secretion into the gut lumen.
 However, the precursor to sIgA, dimeric IgA (dIgA), binds to FcαRI with approximately the same affinity as monomeric IgA.
 Secreted IgA plays an important role in preventing immune response to commensal gut microbes, and accordingly intestinal macrophages do not express FcαRI.
 However, during invasion of mucosal tissue by pathogenic bacteria, neutrophils responding to the infection will bind and phagocytose dIgA-opsonized bacteria via FcαRI.

 FcαRI is also an important Fc receptor for neutrophil killing of tumor cells.
-When FcαRI-expressing neutrophils come into contact with IgA-opsinized tumor cells, the neutrophils not only perform antibody-dependent cell-mediated cytotoxicity, but also release the cytokines TNF-α and IL-1β which cause increased neutrophil migration to the site.
+When FcαRI-expressing neutrophils come into contact with IgA-opsonized tumor cells, the neutrophils not only perform antibody-dependent cell-mediated cytotoxicity, but also release the cytokines TNF-α and IL-1β which cause increased neutrophil migration to the site.